ALievre/ALievre.github.io/src/data/tabs/communication.md

 SUPERVIZOR: DANIELA DRAGOMIRESCU

 <p style="text-indent: 2%; text-align: justify;">
-    Connected objects rely on communication protocols.
-Standards like 5G are what dictate innovation, so it is important for us to be aware of the main technologies used today.
-In this course, we will study protocols (LoRa, Zigbee, Sigfox, ...) but also energy problematics or wireless radio methods and security.
+    Communication protocols are one of the bases of connected objects.
+Innovation happens with new standards appearing everyday like 5G.
+It is important for us to be aware of the main technologies used today.
+In this course, we studied protocols (LoRa, Zigbee, Sigfox, NB-IoT, ...) but also energy problematics, wireless radio methods and security.
 </p>

 <details>
     <summary style="color: #9599a0">Description</summary>
     <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
-        The communication course or module officially gathers five classes, but it actually regrouped about eight.
-It is a very dense module with a lot of different subjects approached, having the domain of Internet of Things in common.
-The main problematics of IoT, like battery usage, wireless communication, or security are what dictates the syllabus of this module.
-A complete picture of communication for IoT is depicted, studying present of future technologies.
+        The communication module gathers five classes This module is very dense since it deals with a lot of subjects all centered around the Internet of Things.
+IoT have many problematics: battery, wireless communication, or security.
+These problematics are studied in the classes of this module.
+We have the full picture of communication for IoT.
 You can find a quick summary of the courses content in the adjacent table.
-The next subsection will focus on one of the most relevent experiences in more detail: the Software Defined Radio (SDR) hands-on we did during the labs.
+The next subsection will focus on one of the most relevant experiences: the Software Defined Radio (SDR) labs.
     </p>
     <table style="border-collapse: collapse; border: 1px #9599a0 solid; text-align: center; margin-left: 2%;">
     <tr style="border: 1px #9599a0 solid; background-color: #9599a0; color: #282c34; font-weight: bold;text-align: center; padding: 10px;">